American dies of coronavirus in China as toll set to surpass SARS

 The WHO said out of $675 million it is seeking for its coronavirus response through April, it has received pledges of $110 million, $100 million of that from the Gates Foundation.

-Reporting by Ryan Woo, Colin Qian, Se Young Lee, Yan Zhang, Cheng Leng, Judy Hua and Lusha Zhang in Beijing, and Brenda Goh, Samuel Shen, Yilei Sun in Shanghai; Writing by Stephen Coates; Editing by Simon Cameron-Moore
+Additional reporting by Yan Zhang and Cheng Leng, Se Young Lee, Brenda Goh in Beijing, Yilei Sun in Shanghai; Stephanie Nebehay in Geneva, Kate Kelland in London, Gabriella Borter in New York and Stephanie Umer-Nebehay in Geneva ; Writing by Stephen Coates; Editing by Simon Cameron-Moore